IDIOT'S GUIDE TO FED2 - MAKING INVESTMENTS AS A FINANCIER

 BUYING SHARES IN OTHER COMPANIES

-You can inspect the books of other companies.
+You can inspect the books of other companies to see their details before you decide whether to buy shares in them.
 'DI ACCOUNTS name' - company or player name - will show you the accounts for the last five cycles.
 This will let you judge how well the company has been doing, and whether it is worth investing in.
-It'll also tell you the share price at the end of the most recent company cycle, so you know how much you would be spending if you buy any shares.
+It'll also tell you the current share price at the end of the most recent company cycle, so you know how much you would be spending if you buy any shares.

-If you keep an eye on the SpyNet Financial report, you will also see when dividends are paid out, which will also affect your decision on who deserves your investment.
+If you keep an eye on the SpyNet Financial reports, you will also see when dividends are paid out, which will also affect your decision on who deserves your investment.

 You should also talk to the CEOs about how they manage their companies.
-There's nothing like the personal touch to help you make a judgement on their success.
-Financier is the first rank where it pays to cooperate with other players and build up business relationships with other companies.
+There's nothing like the personal touch to help you make a judgment on their success.
+It pays to cooperate with other players and build up business relationships with other companies, just as it does with businesses.

 When you have decided that you want to invest in a particular company, use the command 'BUY amount SHARES companyname', where 'amount' is the number of shares you want to buy.
 You can only buy 100 in any transaction, although there's nothing to stop you making more than one purchase.
 You can't own more than 1,000 shares in a company, and the broker will always hang onto 1000 shares, so you can't invest in a company once that limit has been reached.